-This development of non-invasive techniques was preceded by successful in vitro studies that were based on the determination of glucose in aqueous solutions, or whole blood by NIRS [13, 14, 15].
+This development of non-invasive techniques was preceded by successful in vitro studies that were based on the determination of glucose in aqueous solutions [13, 14], or whole blood [15] by NIRS.
 Studies were mainly based on the effects of glucose on certain secondary processes.
 One of the most famous examples is effect of glucose on the scattering properties of tissue.
 However, propagation of light through tissue is complicated by the heterogeneous nature of the tissue matrix, thus creating a problem [13].

-To the best of our knowledge, there is no published work on automatic glucose level anomaly detection based on characterization by ultraviolet-visible-near-infrared spectroscopy (UV-VIS-NIR) of the spent dialysate.
+To the best of our knowledge, there is no published work on automatic anomaly detection of glucose levels based on characterization by UV-VIS/NIR of the spent dialysate.